Intellectual property: Copyright

 A copyright gives the creator of an original work exclusive rights to it, usually for a limited time.
 Copyright may apply to a wide range of creative, intellectual, or artistic forms, or "works".
 Copyright does not cover ideas and information themselves, only the form or manner in which they are expressed.

+Licensing frameworks

+Standardized copyright licensing systems are used to specify how creative works may be accessed, reused, or redistributed.
+Creative Commons (CC) licenses provide a set of permissions that range from highly permissive to more restrictive, outlining conditions such as attribution requirements, non-commercial use, share-alike distribution, and restrictions on derivative works.

+For data and database-related material, the Open Data Commons (ODC) licenses—such as the Open Database License (ODbL), the Attribution License (ODC-By), and the Public Domain Dedication and License (PDDL)—offer legal tools that govern the sharing, modification, and redistribution of databases.

+These licensing frameworks provide creators and institutions with flexible ways to manage copyrighted works while maintaining legal clarity in digital and collaborative environments.

 Industrial design rights

 An industrial design right (sometimes called "design right" or design patent) protects the visual design of objects that are not purely utilitarian.
-An industrial design consists of the creation of a shape, configuration or composition of pattern or color, or combination of pattern and color in three-dimensional form containing aesthetic value.
+An industrial design consists of the creation of a shape, configuration or composition of pattern or color, or a combination thereof, in three-dimensional form containing aesthetic value.
 An industrial design can be a two- or three-dimensional pattern used to produce a product, industrial commodity or handicraft.
 Generally speaking, it is what makes a product look appealing, and as such, it increases the commercial value of goods.

 Plant varieties

 Plant breeders' rights or plant variety rights are the rights to commercially use a new variety of a plant.
 The variety must, amongst others, be novel and distinct and for registration the evaluation of propagating material of the variety is considered.